MSU-Libraries/sandhill/instance/metadata_configs/README.md

 From Sandhill's perspective, config files can be named arbitrarily.
 One particular naming system that might be logical to employ would use namespace (ex: `etd.json`) or type (ex: `pdf.json`).

-In addition to more familiar data types, such as strings and integers, all [jinja template functionality](https://jinja.palletsprojects.com/en/2.11.x/templates/) is available to be included in the values specified in each metadata configuration file.
-For instance, `{{ view_args.namespace }}` is a jinja expression that will be evaluated internally to arrive at the actual value to be included on the page.
+In addition to more familiar data types, such as strings and integers, all [Jinja template functionality](https://jinja.palletsprojects.com/en/2.11.x/templates/) is available to be included in the values specified in each metadata configuration file.
+For instance, `{{ view_args.namespace }}` is a Jinja expression that will be evaluated internally to arrive at the actual value to be included on the page.

 Field Definitions
 ================
-Sample configuration:
+### Sample configuration
 ```
 {
     "match_conditions": [